d3b4g/leonids/_posts/2020-05-8-ropemprium1.md

 ![source-01](/img/Screenshot_2020-05-09_11-12-06.png){: .align-left}

-PIE isn't enabled so the binary will be loaded at a fixed location into memory (0x400000) everytime.With nx set to true, we know shellcode cannot be executed off the stack and we know binary has ASLR disabled.
+PIE isn't enabled so the binary will be loaded at a fixed location into memory (0x400000) everytime.
+With nx set to true, we know shellcode cannot be executed off the stack and we know binary has ASLR disabled.

 ## Analyzing the 64bit ELF binary
 Lets load the binary with GDB and dump the functions.